Stream Conditions - Updated 11/04/24

 River Flows

 The Yellow Breeches is effected by runoff.
 If the main stem is high and muddy you can always fish what the locals call the "run" which is a spring feeder found in Boiling Springs.
-Right now the breeches is 1.9 at the Camp Hill stream gauge.
-Stream is steady.
-Water is clear and upper breeches 55 and lower breeches 57 degrees, clear.
+Right now the breeches is 1.0’ at the Camp Hill stream gauge.
+Stream is low.
+Upper breeches is clear and 50-53 degrees and lower breeches 48-53 degrees and clear.

 Hatch Info